MichaelArriaga/Portfolio/src/posts/Spend-less-time-studying.md

 Strikethrough uses two tildes. ~~Scratch this.~~

-> I really gotta say, I could see myself doing this for a long time mother fucker.
+> I really gotta say, I could see myself doing this for a long time.